 Bali: How to Drive an Automatic Scooter

 Discovered in the same retreat as above.
 I’ve come to realise that yoga not only keeps a girl skinny while travelling but it also helps with any aches and pains, makes you all bendy (sexy time?) and STRONGER.
 Seriously.
 Go do Yoga.
-It’s life changing.
+It’s life-changing.

 Thailand: Social Smoking

 I didn’t say all the ‘life-changing’ things were going to be GOOD.
 Cigarettes are so damn cheap there and I really love the buzz a cigarette gives you when you’re having a couple of drinks.
-It’s so hard to say no when people offer them to you left right and centre, plus I really like them.
+It’s so hard to say no when people offer them to you left right and center, plus I really like them.
 Damn.

 Editors note: I “gave up” smoking (not that I ever really started) a year later in Mexico after I found out a close family member had lung cancer.
 Don’t do drugs, eeek!

 Though I’ve done this before on a smaller scale in South America, I usually had enough Spanish to get by without ‘the game’ most of the time.
 In Asia every single country uses a different language and I’m lucky if I learn much more than “hello” and “thankyou”.
 So I’ve developed a strong affliction for a game of charades at any time of day, for any situation (including telling boys I like them).